-In March 2015, the Fed modified its language by abandoning the "patient" wording, indicating the lift-off was on the cards.
-The FOMC also stressed the preconditions needed for a rate hike - further improvement in the labour market and reasonable confidence that inflation will return to the 2% target over the medium term.
+In March 2015, the Fed modified its language by abandoning the "patient" wording, indicating the lift-off is on the cards.
+The FOMC also stressed the preconditions needed for a rate hike - further improvement in the labour market and reasonable confidence that inflation will reach the 2% target over the medium term.

-In June-September 2015, the Fed revised its forecasts on the US economy downward (given negative spillovers from global financial market turbulence and weakening EM economies).
-The decisions undertaken by the FOMC as well as poor data from the US labour market in June-September 2015 undermined expectations for the first rate hike.
-This, in turn, resulted in lower US Treasuries yields and led to a pause in the US dollar appreciation against other global currencies.
+In June-September 2015, the Fed revised its forecasts on the US economy downward (given negative spillovers from financial market turbulence and weakening EM economies).